viktorferenczi/the-history-java-viktorferenczi/README.md

 and LinkedList<String>.
 Help them to implement all the necessary methods with the best possible performance!

-1) So your main task is to fill the //TODO sections. removeWord() is the easiest, replaceMoreWords() is much more tricky.
+1. So your main task is to fill the //TODO sections. removeWord() is the easiest, replaceMoreWords() is much more tricky.
 Try your best to implement everything but you should leave the replaceMoreWords() last because that will devour most of your time.

-2) To get better performance, you should look up iterator and ListIterator where it is needed (see the Tips section)!
+2. You should aim for passing all correctness tests, but you **don't** have to pass all performance tests.
+You are encouraged to try, though!

-Every test (correctness and performance) should pass!
-Also check the times needed to perform the tasks when you are ready.
+   To get better performance, you should look up iterator and ListIterator where it is needed (see the Tips section).

 ### Tips